-Tommy Naylor eventually took over as the Toronto Maple Leafs’ trainer but for years before he succeeded Tim Daly in that job, Naylor was the Leafs’ revered skateman.
-Was there anyone better at the sharpener?
+Was there anyone better at the skate-sharpener than the Toronto Maple Leafs’ revered equipment man Tommy Naylor?
 World and Olympic figure-skating champion Barbara Ann Scott wouldn’t let anyone else touch her blades; Frick and Frack, world-famous Swiss comedians-on-skates, swore that Naylor was the best.
 “As valuable as most players,” offered The Globe and Mail which, in 1947, when this photograph ran, was saying something.
 The Leafs were about to play for and win the Stanley Cup, beating the Montreal Canadiens, though not before Naylor put an edge to the players’ skates piled in front of him.
-That’s left winger Harry Watson attending at Naylor’s lair, beneath the stairs in the northeast corner of Maple Leaf Gardens.
+That’s left winger Harry Watson attending at Nayler’s lair, beneath the stairs in the northeast corner of Maple Leaf Gardens.

 If he wasn’t quite born to the grind, well, close enough.
-As a younger man Naylor held the Ontario half-mile speed-skating record, and he’d gone to work in 1918 as a messenger boy for A.G.
+As a younger man Nayler held the Ontario half-mile speed-skating record, and he’d gone to work in 1918 as a messenger boy for A.G.
 Spalding Sporting Goods.
-When the regular skate-sharpener quit, Naylor took his job.
+When the regular skate-sharpener quit, Nayler took his job.

-With the Leafs, he was the de facto equipment manager, “a bit of an expert with the needle,” as The Globe told it, and guardian of the sticks.
+With the Leafs, he was the de facto equipment manager, “a bit of an expert with the needle,” as The Globe told it, offering an alternate spelling of his surname, and guardian of the sticks.
 (The Leafs went through 600 in 1946-47.)
 But:

 Skates are the No. 1 priority.
 Each Toronto players has three sets of blades, which are kept sharpened at all times.
 After every practice or game the skates are rushed into Naylor’s shop for a going-over.